Umuzi-org/ACN-syllabus/content/projects/data-science-specific/bootcamp-exploratory-data-analysis/_index.md

 The [data set](data.csv) consists of health and demographic data for the period 2014-2015, obtained from [Global Health Observatory Data Repository](http://apps.who.int/gho/data/node.main).
 Here is some [metadata](data-info.txt) that may be useful.

 1. Are there any missing values in the data set?
-What, if anything should be done about them if there are?
+You can deal with missing values by either dropping them or filling them with some value (in a variety of ways) or ignoring them.
+What do you think is best in this case?
+And why?

 2. Are there any other problems with the data?
 If so, fix them.